BU-Spark/se-les-sons/README.md

 Check remote again `git remote -v`

  Now you should see two remotes, namely `upstream` and `origin`.
-Verify if the urls are corect. `upstream` should be our repo url. `origin` should be your repo url.
+Verify if the urls are correct. `upstream` should be our repo url. `origin` should be your repo url.

 Once you have the the upstream set up you are ready to start contributing!